klein0r/ioBroker.birthdays/README.md

 -->
 ### **WORK IN PROGRESS**

+NodeJS 14.x is required (nodejs 12.x is EOL)

-(klein0r) Updated depedency for js-controller to 4.0.15
+* (klein0r) Updated depedency for js-controller to 4.0.15

 ### 1.2.1 (2022-04-08)